kaisenlinux/manpages-dev/packages/wg.md

            # modprobe wireguard && echo module wireguard +p > /sys/kernel/debug/dynamic_debug/control

+       On OpenBSD and FreeBSD, debugging information can be written into dmesg(1) on a per-interface basis by using ifconfig(1):

+           # ifconfig wg0 debug

        On userspace implementations, it is customary to set the LOG_LEVEL environment variable to verbose.

 ENVIRONMENT VARIABLES